vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 <img src="./media/image71.png"
 style="width:6.26806in;height:2.95069in" />

-## Task 2: Configure Security and Generative AI
+## Task 2: Configure security and Generative AI

 1. In Microsoft Copilot Studio, locate and click on the **Settings** option in the top-right corner of the screen.
 This action will open